Get a jump start now by creating an account with our simple online tool.

 Students sponsored by a third party organization outside of Harris can process the payments via direct billing from the University.
 In order to be invoiced, the sponsors should complete a Third Party Contract with the University.
 The contract should be accompanied by your award letter for processing of your payments.
 The UChicago Bursar's Office has more information as well as the appropriate form.
 You can also contact Harris financial aid advisor Milvia Rodriguez.

 While you must be a US citizen/national or a permanent resident to be considered for Federal Financial Aid, a wide variety of funding sources may still be available to you, depending upon your area of study, home country, and other factors.
-The Institute of International Education typically maintains lists of region-specific funding sources.
-OIA also has a list of some major sources of funding for international students.
+These include Alternative Loans and Student Employment.

 Recently signed U.S. Presidential Executive Orders affecting immigration have caused concern among international students, scholars, their families, and their faculty and departments in the University.
 The University has a repository for relevant communication from the University as well as news items of interest in this context.